CommWebTeam/en_to_fr_mapper/README.md

 These markers are automatically removed in part 2.

 ## Part 2:
-Using the manually realigned outputs from part 1 as inputs, the tool maps french contents from the old structure onto the new english structure.
-As described in [part 1](#part-1), this is done by finding each value in the list of english content in the new english structure, and replacing it with the same indexed value in the list of french content.
+Using the manually realigned outputs from part 1 as inputs, the tool maps French contents from the old structure onto the new English structure.
+As described in [part 1](#part-1), this is done by finding each value in the list of English content in the new English structure, and replacing it with the same indexed value in the list of French content.

+The output comes in two files.
+The first file contains the lines for the English content that failed to be mapped, meaning the content wasn't in the cleaned English structure.
+The second file contains the actual html document of the cleaned structure that now has its English contents replaced with French.

 This part is where the tool attempts to automate the process of translation.
 The implementation details are as follows:

-The tool sorts the english content list into tiers by string length of the content (the highest tier of content, i.e. the longest pieces, appear first on the ordered content list), with content within tiers being sorted by original order.
+The tool sorts the English content list into tiers by string length of the content (the highest tier of content, i.e. the longest pieces, appear first on the ordered content list), with content within tiers being sorted by original order.
 For each value in the list, it searches the new structure for the value using the following rules in order, ignoring leading and trailing whitespace.
-1. Full tag/line: the content should consist of either an entire line in the new english structure, or the entire content for a tag.
+1. Full tag/line: the content should consist of either an entire line in the new English structure, or the entire content for a tag.
 - for example, "foo bar" will match to "&lt;p>foo bar&lt;/p>"
 2. Partial tag/line: the content is only part of a line or tag.
 - for example, "bar" will match to "&lt;p>foo bar&lt;/p>"